Tenure-track Faculty Positions in Electrical and Computer Engineering

 The minimum requirement is a doctorate by the time of appointment in electrical engineering, computer engineering, or closely related fields.

-The preferred qualifications are a solid publication record, the potential for excellent teaching at the undergraduate and graduate levels, the potential to develop an externally funded research program, the ability to engage in interdisciplinary research work with other departments (e.g. Physics, CS), and a demonstrated commitment to diversity, equity, inclusion, and student success, as well as working with broadly diverse communities.
+The preferred qualifications are a solid publication record, the potential for excellent teaching at the undergraduate and graduate levels, the potential to develop an externally funded research program, and a demonstrated commitment to diversity, equity, inclusion, and student success, as well as working with broadly diverse communities.

 All qualified applicants are encouraged to apply, including women, minorities and those from other underrepresented groups.
-Candidates should apply electronically at https://hr.unm.edu/unmjobs, requisition number req6407.
+Candidates should apply electronically at https://hr.unm.edu/unmjobs, requisition number req10644.

-Please submit an application letter indicating your area of interest (either electrical or computer engineering), statements of research and teaching, a commitment to diversity statement, CV, and the contact information of three references.
+Please submit an application letter indicating your area of interest, statements of research and teaching, a commitment to diversity statement, CV, and the contact information of three references.
 Applicants who are appointed to a UNM continuing faculty position are required to provide official certification of successful completion of all degree requirements before their initial employment with UNM.

 Albuquerque is a beautiful and historic city with terrific weather, rich cultural life, and lots of outdoor activities.
-Cradled in the Rio Grande Valley beneath the Sandia Mountains, Albuquerque is by far the largest city in the state, acting as the media, educational, and economic center of New Mexico, as well as the home of the state's only major airport, making it a common entry point into New Mexico.
-For more information go to: https://advance.unm.edu/why-abq/
+Cradled in the Rio Grande Valley beneath the Sandia Mountains, Albuquerque is by far the largest city in the state, acting as the media, educational, and economic center of New Mexico.
+For more information go to https://advance.unm.edu/why-abq/